Premises Liability

 New Jersey enforces a legal obligation on commercial and residential property owners to ensure the safety and security of visitors, tenants, patrons, employees, and others who may pass through their premises.
 This realm of the law, known as premises liability, protects anyone who is present on the property for a legitimate purpose.
 Due to its broad application, premises liability law may be applied in cases involving construction accidents, slip-and-fall incidents, injuries that result from inadequate security, and many others.
 Under premises liability law, property owners must take reasonable measures to prevent hazardous conditions or to restore safety if circumstances present a potential danger.
 In essence, if the property owner fails to take reasonable measures to ensure that you can safely operate on their premises, for example, by removing snow or ice from walkways, then he or she may be held liable for damages that you incur as a result of your injuries.
 Damages can encompass many factors, including compensation for medical costs, lost wages, rehabilitative treatment, and pain and suffering.
 In order to ensure that you receive the compensation you deserve, it is critical to enlist an experienced premises liability attorney who can aggressively advocate for your interests.

 At Chamlin, Uliano & Walsh, our legal team includes several attorneys who are certified by the New Jersey Supreme Court as Civil Trial Attorneys.
-Additionally, Partner Charles J. Uliano is one of only 43 of the 80,000 attorneys in the state of New Jersey who holds a dual certification from the New Jersey Supreme Court as a Civil and Criminal Trial Attorney.
+Additionally, Partner Charles J. Uliano is one of the select few among 80,000 attorneys in the state of New Jersey who holds a dual certification from the New Jersey Supreme Court as a Civil and Criminal Trial Attorney.
 Kenneth W. Chamlin, another one of our partners, is the former Chairman of the Monmouth County Workers’ Compensation practice division.
 He now leads our Workers’ Compensation and Disability Practice, utilizing his decades of experience to achieve the best possible outcomes for our clients.
 A number of our attorneys have been recognized for their excellence by independent organizations including Martindale-Hubbell and Super Lawyers.
 For instance, Mr. Uliano has received the highest rating attainable from Martindale-Hubbell.
-He has also been designated a Super Lawyer every year from 2007-2016.
+He has also been designated a Super Lawyer each and every year since 2007.
 With our extensive knowledge and experience, we have achieved millions of dollars in verdicts and settlements for countless injured victims.
 Contact our Monmouth County offices today at 732-440-3950 for a cost-free case evaluation and learn more about how we can put our resources to work for you.

 Hazardous Conditions and Premises Liability in New Jersey

-As mentioned above, New Jersey premises liability law relates to the course of conduct required to effectively abate potential hazards on a given property.
+New Jersey premises liability law relates to the course of conduct required to effectively maintain the safety of a property and to abate potential hazards on a given property.
 Property owners are bound by the following obligations:

 1. To identify potential hazards on their properties;